 Every couple has different concerns when entering into marriage, and prenuptial agreements are as unique as each couple.
 They can be as inclusive or exclusive of provisions and terms as New Jersey law allows.
 If you’re considering a premarital contract, our prenuptial agreement lawyer can assess your circumstances and advise you about how it may benefit your situation.

 Our Prenuptial Agreement Lawyer Will Listen Carefully to Your Concerns

-When you trust MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC with drafting your agreement, an experienced and responsive attorney from our Bergen County firm will work hard to ensure your best interests are represented.
+When you trust Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC with drafting your agreement, an experienced and responsive divorce lawyer in New Jersey from our Bergen County firm will work hard to ensure your best interests are represented.
 We will look out for you.